Internet back in Ethiopia after over 100 hours blackout - NetBlocks | Africanews

 Ethiopia

 Internet connectivity is back in Ethiopia, online rights group, NetBlocks said on Thursday morning.
+The BBC, however, adds that Wi-Fi connection was back whiles mobile access remained blocked.

 The restoration comes on the back of over 100 hours of outage linked to what the government says was a failed coup in the country’s northern Amhara regional state on Saturday, June 22.